Catpotato42/Three-Body-Problem-2D-Collab/README.md

 ### Use instructions
 1. Clone the main or exe branch to your WINDOWS PC.
 2. If you downloaded the exe, simply double click and run.
 Otherwise, open the solution with visual studio and click the unfilled play button (start without debugging).
-3. Input a number of planets from 2-10, desired fps (simulation speed), and simulation length.
+3. Input a number of planets from 2-10, desired fps (simulation speed, smaller is faster), and simulation length.
 Press Create.
 4. Then, enter initial values (x-pos, y-pos, x-vel, y-vel, mass) for each planet and begin the simulation.
 5. Position variables are in pixels from the top left of the screen (positive down and right), which has its width and height printed at the top left when entering initial values.
-This is not dynamic so resizing the window after the first screen is not recommended.
+This is not dynamic so resizing the window after the first screen is not recommended. pixels are translated 1 pixel per 1e6 (1 million) meters.
-6. Velocity is in m/s, + is right/down, - is left/up.
-500 thousand-5 million should give movement that looks reasonable.
+6. Velocity is in m/s, + is right/down, - is left/up. a couple thousand should give movement that looks reasonable.
-7. Mass is in 10^24 kg.
-While you may notice these values are relatively consistent to the real world, issues with distances appearing too small on screen led us to decrease the gravitational constant from real world 6.67e-11 to 6.67e-5 to make the planets appear far apart while still being a good size.
+7. Mass is in 1e24 kg.
+The gravitational constant is the same as the real world, at 6.6743e-11 m^3/kgs^2.
+8. Press Start Simulation when ready!

+### Notes
+Simulation speed is much higher than the real world (put simulation speed factor here), as orbital periods are measured in the spans of days to years in the real world - some planets in our solar system take thousands of years to orbit the sun.
+Try simulating the Earth and Moon!
+The moon is ~7e22 kgs, while the earth is ~6e24 kgs.
+The moon orbits around the earth at around 1000 m/s tangential velocity, and is about 380,000 km (380 million m) away from the earth, though due to its elliptical orbit this isn't exactly accurate.
+With the earth's velocity set to 0, this should give you a pretty stable orbit.